dhellmann/pymotw-3/source/bisect/index.rst

     :synopsis: Maintains a list in sorted order without having to call sort each time an item is added to the list.

-:Purpose: Maintains a list in sorted order without having to call sort
-          each time an item is added to the list.

 The :mod:`bisect` module implements an algorithm for inserting elements into a list while maintaining the list in sorted order.